Bank of England ready to boost recovery, McCafferty tells paper

 "It clearly is going to be a recovery that remains modest and slow to take off rather than anything more dramatic...but at the same time I do think there are some underlying reasons as to why that recovery should now take place," he added.

-McCafferty said the inflationary consequences of a further rapid fall in sterling would be "damaging", voicing a view similar to that of the Bank Governor Mervyn King.
+McCafferty said the inflationary consequences of a further rapid fall in sterling would be "damaging", voicing a view similar to that of BoE Governor Mervyn King.
 King said on Thursday that the bank was not seeking any further fall in the pound, which now appeared to be fairly valued.

 (Reporting by Olesya Dmitracova Editing by Maria Golovnina)